You're logged in as |

 Accessible Study Rooms at the Rock and SciLi

-There are three study rooms available at the Rockefeller Library (rooms 327, 328, and 329) for students who need a quiet space with reduced distractions.
-Each room can be used by one person at a time, and can be booked for two hours per day, with access available during open building hours.
-SAS students may book a room up to two times per week.
+There are three accessible study rooms available at the Rockefeller Library (rooms 327, 328, 329) for students who need a quiet space with reduced distractions.
+Each room can be used by one person at a time and can be reserved for two hours per day, with access available during open building hours.
+SAS students may reserve a room up to two times per week.

-Bookings for SAS Library Study Rooms are made through the Brown University Library and are available for registered SAS students only.
-For problems or questions about the reservation system, please call the SAS office at (401) 863-9588 during weekday business hours Monday - Friday 8:30am - 5pm.
+Reservations for SAS Library Study Rooms are made through the Library and are available for registered SAS students.
+For concerns or questions about the reservation system, please call the SAS office at (401) 863-9588 during weekday business hours, Monday through Friday, 8:30 a.m. to 5 p.m.

 SAS students may also access room A-17 in the Sciences Library on a first-come, first-served basis.
-We ask that students only utilize that room for two hour periods per day, maximum twice per week.
+We ask that students utilize that room for one two-hour period per day, twice per week maximum.

 Feedback